E6

 • 1.
 Access tank sensor: Remove the front panel and insulation as needed to locate the tank temperature sensor (often inserted into a well on the tank wall).

 • 2.
 Inspect for moisture: Look for signs of water leakage around the sensor well or wiring grommet.
-Any leak must be corrected before replacing electronics.
+Any leak must be corrected before replacing electronic components.

 • 3.
 Check wiring: Follow the harness to the control board.
 Reseat connectors and inspect for corrosion or damage.

 • 4.
 Test sensor resistance: Disconnect the sensor and measure resistance with a multimeter.
-Compare to Reliance’s chart.
-Replace the sensor if readings are out of range.
+Compare it to Reliance’s chart.
+Replace the sensor if the readings are out of range.

 • 5.
 Reinstall properly: When installing a new sensor, ensure it is fully seated in the well and that any thermal compound or gasket is correctly applied to ensure accurate readings.